hzeller/rpi-rgb-led-matrix/utils/README.md

         -O<streamfile>            : Output to stream-file instead of matrix (Don't need to be root).
         -C                        : Center images.

-These options affect images following them on the command line:
+These options affect images FOLLOWING them on the command line, so it is possible to have different options for each image
         -w<seconds>               : Regular image: Wait time in seconds before next image is shown (default: 1.5).
         -t<seconds>               : For animations: stop after this time.
         -l<loop-count>            : For animations: number of loops through a full cycle.
         -D<animation-delay-ms>    : For animations: override the delay between frames given in the gif/stream animation with this value.
 Use -1 to use default value.
+        -V<vsync-multiple>        : For animation (expert): Only do frame vsync-swaps on multiples of refresh (default: 1) (Tip: use --led-limit-refresh for stable rate)

 Options affecting display of multiple images:
         -f                        : Forever cycle through the list of files on the command line.
         -s                        : If multiple images are given: shuffle.

-Display Options:
-        -V<vsync-multiple>        : Expert: Only do frame vsync-swaps on multiples of refresh (default: 1)

 General LED matrix options:
         <... all the --led- options>